freedomofpress/securedrop/docs/ssh_over_local_net.rst

 ======================

-Under a production installation post-install, the default way to gain ssh administrative access is over the Tor network.
+Under a production installation post-install, the default way to gain ssh administrative access is over the tor network.
 This provides a number of benefits:

 * Allows remote administration outside of the local network
 * Provides anonymity to an administrator while logging into the SecureDrop back-end.
-* Can mitigate against an attacker on your local network attempting to exploit vulnerabilities against the SSHd daemon.
+* Can mitigate against an attacker on your local network attempting to exploit vulnerabilities against the ssh daemon.

-Most administrators will never need SSH access during the course of running a SecureDrop instance so the potential short-falls of having ssh over tor aren't usually a big deal.
-The cons of having SSH over tor can include:
+Most administrators will need ssh access during the course of running a SecureDrop instance and a few times a year for maintanence.
+So the potential short-falls of having ssh over tor aren't usually a big deal.
+The cons of having ssh over tor can include:

 * Really slow and delayed remote terminal performance
-* Allowing SSH access from outside of your local network can be seen as a potential larger security hole for some organizations.
+* Allowing ssh access from outside of your local network can be seen as a potential larger security hole for some organizations.
 Particularly those with tight network security controls.